miikaah/musa/README.md

 ### V4

+- fix: Number as album name fetches songs from the year
 - feat: Improve colors for blue slider track and red border on playlist
 - fix: Prevent popping when changing FIR eq
 - feat: search for songs by artist name